rust-lang/rfcs/text/0000-target-feature-runtime.md

 `trait`.

-If no `#[target_feature_detection_runtime]` is provided anywhere in the dependency graph, Rust provides a default definition.
-For `#![no_std]` binaries and dynamic libraries, that is, for binaries and libraries that do not link against `libstd`, this definition always returns `false` (it does nothing).
+If no `#[target_feature_detection_runtime]` is provided anywhere in the dependency graph, Rust provides a default definition that always returns `false` (no feature is detected).
+When `libstd` is linked, it provides a target-feature detection run-time.

 ## The `core::detect::TargetFeatureRuntime` trait
 [runtime-trait]: #runtime-trait